 This Narrative Report provides information about Norfolk Constabulary, including the key issues affecting its accounts.
-It also provides a summary of the financial position at 31 March 2022 and is structured as below:
+It also provides a summary of the financial position at 31 March 2023 and is structured as below:

 - 1. The policing context for Norfolk

 - 2. Impact of the governance arrangements on the Financial Statements of the PCC and Chief Constable

-- 3. Explanation of the Financial Statements
+- 3. Explanation of Financial Statements

-- 4. The 2021/22 revenue and capital budget process
+- 4. The 2022/23 revenue and capital budget process

 - 5. Financial performance

 - 6. Non-financial performance

-- 7. Impact of Covid-19 pandemic, Exiting the EU and the Conflict in Ukraine

-- 8. Funding Settlement 2022/23 and beyond
+- 7. Funding Settlement 2023/24 and beyond